cloudfoundry/diego-notes/proposals/per-application-crash-configuration.md

 Diego can easily support this.

-## Crash Policy
+## Crash Restart Policy

-A crash policy in Diego can be expressed as:
+A CrashRestartPolicy in Diego can be expressed as:

 ```
 {